 - What is Time to Talk Day all about?

 - Activity ideas

-- Materials to download and print
+- Materials to use online and print

-- Tips on blogging and template social media posts
+- Tips on social media and blogging

 - How to talk to the media and a template press release

 - Signposts to support

 Good luck with your activities!
-You can let us know what you are doing by sharing on social media with #timetotalk.
+You can let us know what you are doing by sharing on social media with #TimeToTalk.
+If you have any questions or have an idea to share please contact us.